GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 7. You will be provided with a __Service SID__.
 This is a unique identifier for the service.
 You will also need your __Account SID__ and __Auth Token__.
 These are unique identifiers for your account.
 To find Account SID and Auth token, head over to your [Twilio Console](https://console.twilio.com/?frameUrl=%2Fconsole%3Fx-target-region%3Dus1).
 We will use it later in the article.

-Note that these keys ar private and should not be commited to version control.
+Note that these keys are private and should not be committed to version control.
 In the event the keys are exposed, you risk having someone else use your service.
 Rotate your keys immediately.

 ## Create a simple flask application with basic form validation

 I will not go into the details of how to create a simple flask application.
-If you are new to flask, you can [learn how here](https://github.com/GitauHarrison/notes/blob/master/start_flask_server.md).
+If you are new to Flask, you can [learn how here](https://github.com/GitauHarrison/notes/blob/master/start_flask_server.md).
 A complete flask starter project is available on [GitHub](https://github.com/GitauHarrison/starting-a-flask-server).
 You will need to install and work with a database, `flask-wtf` and `flask-login` to complete the project.

 Once you have your project up and running, you will need to install `twilio` in your virtual environment.